rossthomas94/textAnalysis/README.md

 npm run zip:prod // for prod<br>
 npm run tf:prod // for prod<br><br>

-example of how to test it
+example of how to test it <br>
-Once deployed invoke lambda with a request body which includes text:"hello world' {
+Once deployed invoke lambda with a request body which includes text:"hello world'<br>
+{
     body: {
         text:"hello world"